Why did you choose Cardiff University as a place to study?

 I am an Assistant Planner with Drivers Jonas Deloitte in Birmingham, and have been so for two and a half years.
 I got into it whilst doing my Masters in London, and started part time work experience for the London Planning Team.
 During my time in Birmingham, I have been involved in a major mixed use development in central Bath, which has been interesting in terms of the context of the World Heritage Site; and have taken a key role in the preparation and submission of a major outline application for residential development in outer Leeds.
 My job has given me the opportunity to develop my understanding of the intricacies of the planning system and I am successfully developing specialisms in particular areas of the system.
 I have recently submitted my Assessment of Professional Competence to the RTPI as application to become a Chartered Member of the Institute.

-Cardiff School of City & Regional Planning has a fantastic reputation amongst the Planning Schools of the UK and this definitely helped me when exploring postgraduate and employment opportunities.
+The School has a fantastic reputation amongst the Planning Schools of the UK and this definitely helped me when exploring postgraduate and employment opportunities.

 Tell us any interesting facts about yourself, hobbies or interests that you have.